awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch-live-data.md

 1. In the navigation pane, choose **Dashboards** and select a dashboard\.

-1. To permanently turn on or off live data for all widgets on the dashbaord, do the following:
+1. To permanently turn on or off live data for all widgets on the dashboard, do the following:

    1. Choose **Actions**, **Settings**, **Bulk update live data\.**